argoproj/argo-events/docs/sensors/filters/intro.md

 If filters determine an event is not valid, this won't trigger any action.

-## Prerequisite

-A webhook event-source must be set up.

 ## Types

 Argo Events offers 4 types of filters: